jupyterlab/jupyter-collaboration/README.md

 ## Development

-First install yarn.
+First install Yarn and Node v14.
 Then you can start todo example app and the debugger:

 ![](./scratch/todo.gif)